United States involvement in regime change: 1906–1909: Cuba

 After the explosion of the USS Maine the United States declared war on Spain, starting the Spanish–American War.
 The United States invaded and occupied Spanish-ruled Cuba in 1898.
 Many in the United States did not want to annex Cuba and passed the Teller Amendment, forbidding annexation.
 Cuba was occupied by the U.S. and run by military governor Leonard Wood during the first occupation from 1898 to 1902, after the end of the war.
-The Platt Amendment was passed later on outlining U.S. Cuban relations.
+The Platt Amendment was passed later on outlining Cuba–United States relations.
 It said the U.S. could intervene anytime against a government that was not approved, forced Cuba to accept U.S. influence, and limited Cuban abilities to make foreign relations.
 The United States forced Cuba to accept the terms of the Platt Amendment, by putting it into their constitution.
 After the occupation, Cuba and the U.S. would sign the Cuban–American Treaty of Relations in 1903, further agreeing to the terms of the Platt Amendment.

 Tomás Estrada Palma became the first President of Cuba after the U.S. withdrew.
 He was a member of the Republican Party of Havana.
-He was re-elected in 1905 unopposed, however, the Liberals accused him of electoral fraud.
+He was re-elected in 1905 unopposed; however, the Liberals accused him of electoral fraud.
 Fighting began between the Liberals and Republicans.
 Due to the tensions he resigned on September 28, 1906, and his government collapsed soon afterwards.
 U.S. Secretary of State William Howard Taft invoked the Platt Amendment and the 1903 treaty, under approval of President Theodore Roosevelt, invading the country, and occupying it.
 The country would be governed by Charles Edward Magoon during the occupation.
 They oversaw the election of José Miguel Gómez in 1909, and afterwards withdrew from the country.